 This specialization allows you to explore the foundations of population health—including new community medicine structures, socioeconomic determinants of disease, data analytics, and applying preventive interventions.
 Acquire the skills you need to educate populations and help protect the health of our community populations.

 This sequence represents the minimum credits for completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

 |Course Code||HLTH 6005||Course||Perspectives on Health and the Developing Professional||Credits||(5 cr.)|